 Map: See the map below for more information.

 Print our topo map on 8.5” x 11” paper.
 Use your ‘Print Preview’ first to properly scale the map for your printer.
 The map is color-coded: green routes are the easiest, blue-dashed trails are of intermediate difficulty, and black routes are the hardest (either steepest or roughest surface).
 Yellow trails on this map are closed (stay off).

 Activities allowed.
 Horseback riding, hiking, walking leashed dogs, running, snowshoeing, wildflower and native plant observing.
-Look for these native plants along the Foothills.
+Look for native plants along the Foothills.
 Some winters Nordic skiing is also possible for a few weeks on the main gravel road (A Trail) leading up to the dry reservoir at the top of the earth dam.